SteveKChiu/lua-intf/README.md

 Low level API as simple wrapper for Lua C API
 ---------------------------------------------

-This is a simple wrapper of one-to-one mapping for Lua C API, consider the following code:
+`LuaState` is a simple wrapper of one-to-one mapping for Lua C API, consider the following code:

 	lua_State* L = ...;
     lua_getglobal(L, "my_method");